jeckman/wpbook/README.txt

 for which you've granted stream publish permission, when you write a new post.

 WPBook *DOES NOT* (yet) do any of these:
-  - Post notifications into your users feeds (except to your wall) when you publish a post
+  - Post notifications into your users feeds (except for your posts to your wall) when you publish a post
   - Post notifications back to a users feed when he/she posts a comment

 If you'd like to do these things, please investigate: